hariprasad12994/rosetree/README.md

 positions in the insertion APIs.
 Refer chapter "Tree iteration" for more details about iterators

+All insertion operations returns an iterator to the newly inserted node which can be discarded if not required.
 ```c++
 // Stores the returned iterator for further operations
 auto boot = path_tree.insert_below(path_tree.begin(), std::string("boot/"));